-Shealan is conducting a series of interviews with John to explore the importance of understanding yourself.
+Shealan conducted a series of interviews with John to explore the importance of understanding yourself.
 In this episode John and Shealan discuss the dynamic between the introvert and extrovert temperaments and how to live in the depth of the introvert.
 John explains the foundations of identity - security, self-worth and significance - and the role God's family can play in laying these foundations when they were missing in our early years.

 Click here to download the podcast 'Understanding identity'

 We all need to know who we are.
 We need an identity.
 The word 'identity' means 'repeatedly' so our identity is 'what is always there', 'what keeps coming through', so we could say it is 'who we really are'.
 The key factor in the formation of our identity is our relationship with our parents.
 The first five years of our lives are vital - that is when the concrete is still wet!

 The 'Three S's' form the foundations of our identity - security, self-worth and significance.

 Security can be summed up as 'I am what I belong to'.